at-shift/at-shift-cfs/readme.txt

 For rich text fields, use an appropriate HTML sanitizer such as `wp_kses_post()`.

+= Tab Group notes =

+Tab Group is a layout field for splitting fields on the post edit screen into tabbed sections.

+Place a Tab Group before the fields that should appear in that tab.
+Another Tab Group starts another tab section.

 = Horizontal Group notes =

 Horizontal Group is a layout field for placing multiple child fields side by side on the post edit screen.
 On narrow screens, the fields stack vertically.